TRAP: Targeted Redirecting of Agentic Preferences: Methods

-\textbf{Overall framework} The full optimization is summarized as:
+\textbf{Overall framework} The full optimization and final decoding process is summarized as:

 with each step guided by semantic alignment, visual coherence, and layout-informed embeddings.
-Algorithm~\ref{alg:attack} summarizes the optimization process for generating an adversarial image given a target, a prompt, and a black-box agent model:
+Algorithm~\ref{alg:attack} in the Appendix summarizes the optimization process for generating an adversarial image given a target, a prompt, and a black-box agent model.